 One of the favorite quotes of my grandfather was “Be careful.
 They’ll always loan you more money than you can repay.”
 Algie Lawing only had an 8th grade education but he spoke prophetic words which I have never forgotten.

-Exactly twelve months ago, student loan debt surpassed credit card debt in America.
+The reports by Fast Loans UK show that, exactly twelve months ago, student loan debt surpassed credit card debt in America.
 Cheap money and willingness to loan to almost anyone have resulted in student loan debt which now exceeds $1 trillion.
 This month, two-thirds of the graduating college seniors will have some amount of debt and it is estimated to average $25,250.
 If they’re lucky, their student loan debt will be roughly equal to their starting salary which is estimated to be $27,000, down from $30,000 only four years ago.
 But for many others the situation will be much worse.

 For the last 25 years, college tuition has increased at more than four times the rate of inflation.
 Unable to keep up with rising costs, students have increasingly turned to loans which, in turn, have created a debt bubble with striking similarities to the dot-com bubble, the housing bubble and the mortgage foreclosure crisis.